HasnathJami/Smart-Parking-with-Smart-Automation-System/README.md

 # Working Procedure:

-Our Smart parking with smart automation system has the following
+Our Smart parking with smart automation system has the following features.

 # Features: